SEL411/bayesian-perceptual-estimation/README.md

 # Bayesian Perceptual Estimation (Efficient Observer Model)

-This project implements an **efficient Bayesian observer model** to explain orientation-dependent perceptual bias and variability in human vision.
+This project was developed during a **research internship in computational neuroscience**, where I implemented an efficient Bayesian observer model to explain orientation-dependent perceptual bias and variability in human vision.

 ---